-- 1. Remove the appropriate plastic cap from the desired left or right side panel, and place it on the panel not being serviced. - 2.
+- 1. Remove the appropriate plastic cap from the desired left or right side panel. - 2.
 Secure power line connection into junction box, following above reference. - 3.
 Fasten the junction box to the selected panel.

 THIS FURNACE IS EQUIPPED WITH A BLOWER DOOR SAFETY SWITCH.
 DO NOT DISABLE THIS SWITCH.
 FAILURE TO FOLLOW THIS WARNING CAN RESULT IN ELECTRICAL SHOCK, PERSONAL INJURY, OR LOSS OF LIFE.